nicchoi-29/MD-deer-hunting/README.md

 ## What I Wanted to Do
 1. I read a study that measured the home range of deer in a suburban neighborhood, and I would've liked to try to map that home range.
 I already felt overwhelmed with data scraping and cleaning though, and I didn't have the mental energy to practice using the mapping software that Aaron had introduced to us.
 2. Related, I was interested in showing the change in Lyme incidence rates by county in Maryland on a changing map.
-I didn't want to make 10 maps though, and I had difficulty getting my incidence rate values to show up on a choropleth map.
+I didn't want to make 10 maps though, and I had difficulty getting my incidence rate values to show up on a choropleth map while also displaying county names.
+I think I woudld've had to use a different base map, which would've created a longer and more involved workflow.